CIGIHub/greyjay/README.md

 Each takes a string which should corespond to the `usage` attribute on each snippet.

-TODO: If a given usage isn't definited for a given theme we should fall through the default ThemeContent.
+If a given theme doesn't have the ThemeContent object associated with the usage, the default theme will be tried.

+If it can't be found at all it will raise an exception if `DEBUG` is `True` or return an empty string and log a warning is `DEBUG` is `False`.

 For a page without a theme set, the default ThemeContent is used, which is either set based the `default` attribute being set to True or the